Skip to content

 source: Raspberry Pi fundation

-· We work with a microcontroller, for example: Arduino, to send digital or analog instructions to our e-textiles and circuits.
+· We started working with a microcontroller, for example: Arduino, to send digital or analog instructions to our e-textiles and circuits.
 The microcontroler is the in-between the input and output.
 In Arduino we have Power pins, 5 or 3,3V, GND pins = ground (-), and Digital or Analong pins.
 Analog are only the PWM or ~.

 03